flp-wiki/faq/README.md

-# flip.wiki community Quick FAQ
+# flp.wiki community Quick FAQ

-This is the data and resources behind the [flip.wiki community FAQ](https://flip.wiki).
+This is the data and resources behind the [flp.wiki community FAQ](https://flp.wiki).
 It includes the faq data in main.go, the code to generate images is in gif/gif.go.

 *Note:* This is a community project not an official Flipper Zero project.
 It is not affiliated with the Flipper Zero team.